 NB: This is only a quick fix, if you’re having real issues with sizing or persistent injuries, it is definitely worth consulting a bike fitting expert.

 Descending is a skill that takes time to properly crack.
 A mistake that many make is braking in a corner rather than before it.
 If you brake on the corner itself, you risk locking up and falling in the road.
 However, if you brake on approach and keep looking ahead through the bend, you will safely navigate and sweep through.
 It may take a while to master, but it’s a skill needed on every ride.

-On the flip side is over-confidence.
-Now, we’re not ones to put a limit on your enthusiasm for the bike, but sometimes over-confidence can only end in tears, especially on the aforementioned descents.
-If you race into them without mastering your cornering technique, you may quickly find yourself in bother.
+On the flip side to poor cornering, is over-confidence.
+Now, we’re not ones to put a limit on your enthusiasm, but some over-confidence can only end in tears, especially on the aforementioned descents.
+If you race down them without mastering your cornering technique, you may quickly find yourself in bother.

 ‘Half-wheeling’ is when one rider nudges ahead of the other at the front of the group, forcing the trailing cyclist to speed up and thus unnecessarily increase the pace for the entire group.
-Both of these mistakes can be easily put right by proper group etiquette - if in doubt, ask your ride buddies.
+Both of these mistakes can be easily put right by proper group cycling etiquette - if in doubt, ask your ride buddies.
 Unsure about how to ride in a group?
-Check out How to ride safely in a group.

 Whether you’re new to the sport or have grown up on a bike, a basic mistake many cyclists make is not taking out cycle insurance.
 That’s where we come in.
 Pedalsure can protect you and your accessories in mass participation events and races, in cases of bike theft, personal injury, personal liability, during events and abroad.
 Most of the thing we cover you won’t find in your home insurance policies.
 Avoid dropping the ball on this one and follow our quick and easy quote process today.